ircv3/ircv3-specifications/extensions/sts.md

 * An attacker could inject an STS policy into an insecure connection that causes clients to reconnect on a secure port under the attacker's control.
-If this secure connection suceeds, an unwanted policy could be set for the host and persist in clients even after an administrator has regained control of their server.
+If this secure connection succeeds, an unwanted policy could be set for the host and persist in clients even after an administrator has regained control of their server.
 This can be mitigated in clients by allowing for STS policy rejection as described in the "Client implementation considerations" section.